AntiEvictionBoston/Maps/README.md

 There's a [utility repo](https://github.com/AntiEvictionBoston/utility) which we're using as a makeshift CDN.
-There's a [script](./script/pre-push) which will automate updating the utility repo.
+There's a [script](./script/pre-push) which will automate updating the utility repo if you add it as a `pre-push` hook in `.git`.
+These aren't copied between git repos, so you need to do:

-Just do:

 ```
-./script/pre-push
+cp script/pre-push .git/hooks/pre-push
 ```

-(this was supposed to be a `pre-push` git hook, but it turns out committing to another repo in a pre-push hook is wacky? anyway, it expects the utility repo to be cloned at `../utility`)
+Then it should work!
+It expects the utility repo to be at `../utility`, relative to the directory that the map is cloned in.